 “Already enrolled in Medicare Part A & B?
 Have your red-white-and-blue Medicare card available when you’re ready to speak with a Connie Health local licensed agent.“

 Once you receive your red-white-and-blue Medicare card, you can decide whether to expand your Medicare coverage with private options like a Medicare Supplement (Medigap) or Medicare Advantage plan.
-These private plan options can lower your Medicare out-of-pocket costs
+These private plan options can lower your Medicare out-of-pocket costs.

 Do you need clarification on all your plan options?
 A local licensed Connie Health agent can help you choose the right plan for your health and budget.
-Call (623) 223-8884 (TTY: 711) to speak with an agent.
+Call (623) 223-8884 to speak with an agent.

 The critical difference between Medicaid and Medicare is that Medicaid covers those with limited resources, whereas Medicare covers those aged 65 or older, regardless of their financial situation.
-Furthermore, while Medicare does not cover long-term care services such as nursing homes or personal care assistance, Medicaid does provide some coverage for these services if it is deemed medically necessary by an approved medical provider.
+Furthermore, while Medicare does not cover long-term care services such as nursing homes or personal care assistance, Medicaid does provide some coverage if it is deemed medically necessary by an approved medical provider.

 Read more by David Luna